 - Guiding and supporting your client throughout its delivery.

-Specialized digital therapy apps such as Quenza contain a wide range of innovative tools specifically designed for iCBT program design and delivery while helping you build and maintain patient engagement throughout their treatment.
+Specialized CBT apps such as Quenza contain a wide range of innovative tools specifically designed for iCBT program design and delivery while helping you build and maintain patient engagement throughout their treatment.